 The document contains a harmonized proposal after BoG review of JVET-P0448 and proposes syntax for indicating the level of sub-pictures to enable extracting and merging use cases based on documents JVET-O0492, JVET-O555 and JVET-P0448.

 It is proposed to add metadata syntax to indicate the level limits per sub-picture that are obeyed by the encoder.
 The level limits are indicated as a fraction of indicated reference levels, either inferred based on the subpicture size or explicitly signalled.

+Revision 1 of this document integrates comments that were received during BoG review and adds specification text for derivation of the tile-related level limits based on the agreed document P0171 for signalling subpicture structure.

 Introduction